liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 Now that we've created our Event and Location entities, let's describe their attributes using entity columns.

-#### Step 4 - Define the columns (attributes) for each service entity
+#### Step 4: Define the columns (attributes) for each service entity

-Each entity is described by its columns, or attributes.
+Each entity is described by its columns, which represent attributes.
 For our example, we'll add attributes for both our Event and Location entities.
-To add attributes for our Event entity we'll need to drill down to its columns in the outline.
-From the outline, expand the *Entities* node and expand our new *Event* entity node.
+To add attributes for our Event entity, we need to drill down to its columns in the overview mode outline of `service.xml`.
+From the outline, expand the *Entities* node and expand the new *Event* entity node.
 Then, select the *Columns* node.
 Liferay IDE displays a table of the Event entity's columns.

-Service Builder will create database columns per each columns we add to our `service.xml` file.
-It maps a database value type appropriate to the type (Java type) specified for each column.
+Service Builder creates database columns per each column we add to the `service.xml` file.
+It maps a database value type appropriate to the Java type specified for each column.
 Hibernate handles the object-relational mapping.
-Accessors in the model class will automatically be generated for these attributes.
-The column *Name* specifies the name used in the getters and setters that are created for the entity's Java field.
-The column *Type* indicates the Java type of this field for the entity.
-If a column's *Primary* (i.e., primary key) attribute value is set to `true`, then the column becomes part of the primary key for the entity.
+Accessors in the model class are automatically generated for these attributes.
+The Name column specifies the name used in the getters and setters that are created for the entity's Java field.
+The Type column indicates the Java type of this field for the entity.
+If a column's Primary (i.e., primary key) attribute value is set to `true`, then the column becomes part of the primary key for the entity.
 An entity's primary key is a unique identifier for the entity.
-If only one column has *Primary* set to `true`, then that column represents the entire primary key for the entity.
+If only one column has Primary set to `true`, then that column represents the entire primary key for the entity.
 This is the case in our example.
 However, it's possible to use multiple columns as the primary key for an entity.
-In which case, the combination of columns would make up a compound key for the entity.
+In this case, the combination of columns makes up a compound key for the entity.

 Similar to the way we used the form table for adding entities, we'll add attribute columns for our entities as follows: